 Adapt this fixed-point construction to your favorite programming language.
-Use this construction and the recursion theorem to justify that the factorial function is definable in your favorite programming language.
+Use this construction and the fixed-point version of the recursion theorem presented in class to justify that the factorial function is definable in your favorite programming language.
 (This should be the same language you previously showed was an acceptable programming system.)